Orakeshi/orakeshi.github.io/content/posts/Smart-Goal-Football-Goal-Lighting-Room.md

 The above image is showing the request that is received by the nanoleaves.
 This is extremely more efficient and is a great solution to the issue described earlier.
 With this packet builder complete and working, the final part is using the {{< hl-text red >}} beautiful soup{{< /hl-text >}} library to scrape live football data and change the leaves colours based on the team that scored.

 ## Getting The Live Football Scores
-For this part of the application I wanted to take the simples route possible.
-To me, that meant listening for a change of goal on a live scoring webpage and changing the light colours based on that.
+For this part of the application I wanted to take the quickest route possible.
+To me, that meant listening for a change of goal on a live scoring webpage and changing the light colours based on the information from the webpage.

-Once I decided upon a website ([teamcolorcodes](https://teamcolorcodes.com/)), I implemented the final aspects of the code.
+Once I decided upon a website ([sportinglife](https://www.sportinglife.com/)), I implemented the final aspects of the code.

-{{< codeblock "main.py" "python" "https://github.com/Orakeshi/Nanoleaf-PremierLeague/blob/main/main.py" "main.py" >}}
+{{< codeblock "main.py" "python" "" "main.py" >}}
 def checkScore():
     global teamOneScore, url
     global teamTwoScore